 Liechtenstein's economy is extraordinarily innovative.
-The 429 new patent applications (2017: 380) in 2018 correspond to 11.1 patent applications per 1'000 inhabitants, which is very high in comparison with other countries.
+The 60 new patent applications (weighted by the number of countries of origin involved) in 2014 correspond to 1.6 patent applications per 1,000 inhabitants, which is very high in comparison with other countries.